First 5 Santa Cruz County: Triple P

 Project:

-—Thanh Do, former Associate Director, First 5 Santa Cruz County
+—Susan True, former Executive Director, First 5 Santa Cruz County

 The Project

-In July 2009, three public agencies – First 5 Santa Cruz County, Health Services Agency (Children’s Mental Health) and Human Services Department (Child Welfare Department)—formed a partnership to establish a unified approach to providing parent education and support.
-The partners chose to implement the Positive Parenting Program (Triple P), a comprehensive evidence-based program designed to provide information and support to an entire community while also offering tailored assistance to individual families.
-Triple P is backed by over 30 years of international research demonstrating its effectiveness in building parents’ confidence and competence, strengthening the quality of parent-child relationships and increasing community support for raising children.
+In July 2009, three public agencies – First 5 Santa Cruz County, Health Services Agency (Children’s Behavioral Health) and Human Services Department (Family and Children’s Services)—formed a partnership to establish a unified approach to providing parent education and support.
+The partners chose to implement the Triple P - Positive Parenting Program, a comprehensive evidence-based program designed to provide information and support to an entire community while also offering tailored assistance to individual families.
+Triple P is backed by over 30 years of international research demonstrating its effectiveness in building parents’ confidence and competence, strengthening the quality of parent-child relationships, and increasing community support for raising children and teens.

-The partners agreed to implement the full suite of Triple P services in multiple organizations and settings so that families throughout the community would have easy access to parenting information and support.
-The complexity of implementing such a large-scale project required an experienced project manager who could lead a collaborative planning process, engage key stakeholders and build a sustainable service delivery system.
+The partners agreed to implement the full suite of Triple P services in multiple organizations and settings so that families throughout the community would have easy access to parenting information and support in English and Spanish.
+The complexity of implementing such a large-scale project required an experienced project manager who could facilitate a collaborative planning process, engage key partners with diverse perspectives, and build a sustainable service delivery system.

 The Solution

-Optimal Solutions Consulting (OSC) was hired to lead the planning and implementation of Triple P in Santa Cruz County.
-Nicole Young, owner/principal of OSC:
+First 5 Santa Cruz County hired Nicole Young, founder and president of Optimal Solutions Consulting, to facilitate the planning and countywide implementation of Triple P in Santa Cruz County.
+Over the course of 17 years, Nicole:

 Coordinated the Triple P training and accreditation process for practitioners from multiple agencies;